Remote file access

-WebDAV is a protocol for remotely accessing managing files over the internet.
+WebDAV is a protocol for remotely accessing and managing files over the internet.
 FTP is an earlier and less fully featured tool that does the same thing.
-Currently, more programs support FTP than WebDav.
+Currently, more programs support FTP than WebDAV.

 How to set up WebDAV

-There are a lot of clients out there to help with WebDAV but here's a shortlist of some better-made products:
+There are a lot of clients out there to help with WebDAV.
+Here's a shortlist of some better-made products:

 |Linux||Dolphin (KDE) or |

-You must use the username you used to sign up for your account: aliases will not allow you access.
+You must use the username you used to sign up for your account.
+Aliases cannot be used.

 Some software may have difficulty with the @ symbol.
 In these cases, you can use other symbols in its place: